metemorris/metemorris.github.io/README.md

 [] Add an RSS Feed
 [] SEO Optimization
 [] Add a Turkish language toggle or localized version of the site.
-[] Hook up analytics or logging once ready for production.
 [] Add searching/filtering by tags in the blog.

 ## 👀 Want to learn more?